Monopoly (Edexcel A Level Economics A)

 Natural Monopoly

-• A natural monopoly occurs when the most efficient number of firms in the industry is one
+• A natural monopoly occurs when the optimum number of firms in the industry is one

-• It can also be due to the significant cost that is generated when entering the industry e.g. the sunk costs
+• It can also be due to the significant cost that is generated when entering or exiting the industry, e.g. the sunk costs

-• It can also be due to the ability of economies of scale to lower prices for consumers e.g. it makes sense to have one firm building five nuclear power stations as opposed to five firms as average costs will be lower with one firm producing
+• It can also be due to the ability of economies of scale to lower prices for consumers, e.g. it makes sense to have one firm building five nuclear power stations as opposed to five firms, as average costs will be lower with one firm constructing

 Natural monopolies usually occur in utility industries and are regulated by the Government to ensure that consumers are not charged higher monopoly prices